phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Line comments should have whitespace between the `//` and the first letter of the line comment.
 See the preceding example.

 - [ ] Differentiate between `Property` and "property" in comments.
 They are different things. `Property` is a type in AXON; property is any value associated with a JavaScript object.
+Often "field" can be used in exchange for "property" which can help with clarity.

 - [ ] Files should be named like CapitalizedCamelCasing.js when returning a constructor, or lower-case-style.js when returning a non-constructor function.
 When returning a constructor, the constructor name should match the filename.